The Election Of 2016 Is Nowhere Near Over, And Still Pulling Americans Apart

 Exhibit A was South Carolina's Henry McMaster, who as lieutenant governor in 2015 had been the first statewide-elected official anywhere to endorse Trump.
 Last year, he succeeded Nikki Haley as governor when Trump appointed her ambassador to the United Nations.

-Monday night, Trump was in South Carolina embracing McMaster at a rally on the eve of a vote that saw McMaster hold off a strong primary challenger, 53 percent to 47 percent.
+Monday night, Trump was in South Carolina, embracing McMaster at a rally on the eve of a vote that saw McMaster hold off a strong primary challenger, 53 percent to 47 percent.

 One exception to the Trump rule was Maryland Gov. Larry Hogan, a sometime Trump antagonist who did not have a primary opponent.
 More typically, those who had not been fans of the president found ways to make peace with him or at least back off.